adonisjs/persona/README.md

 Updates the user's password by performing the following steps:

+> Make sure to have the `beforeSave` hook in place for hashing the password.
+Otherwise
+> the password will be saved as a plain string.

 1. Ensures `old_password` matches the user's password.
 2. Makes sure the new password is confirmed.
 3. Updates the user password.